satwikmisra/usaco-contests/README.md

 # usaco-contests

-This is the code for my solutions to previous usaco problems
+This is the code for my solutions to previous usaco problems that I did for practice!